dobots/website/_posts/2012-08-09-swarm-control-app.md

   * Swarm Behaviours need to be implemented, starting with simple flock movements and dancing patterns
   * And not forgetting, the robots want to be hooked up to the Internet and the cloud

-If you are interested you should definitely check back on our website [www.dobots.nl](http://www.dobots.nl) where we will keep track of the development.
+If you are interested you should definitely keep an eye on the blogs of this [website]({{ site.url }}), where we will keep track of the development.
 But also the app is completely open source; you can find the code at [https://github.com/eggerdo/swarm-control](https://github.com/eggerdo/swarm-control).
 Feel free to contribute and add your own robots to the list or let us know which ones you want to see added!